CATALUÑA

 Wineries of Penedès Cataluña produces 1/3 of Spanish wine, and its specialty is cava, or sparkling wine, followed by Spanish whites and reds.
 Several wineries (Miguel Torres, Bodegas Pinord, and Castillo Perelada) in the region offer tours, but you must book ahead.
 You will also need your own transportation.

-Roman ruins of Tarragona The largest and oldest Roman settlement on the Iberian peninsula, a "Circ Romans," or chariot stadium that once held 30,000 people, a massive temple, which has since been incorporated into a Romanesque cathedral, a restored amphitheater, and a magnificent aqueduct are all open to visit.
+Roman ruins of Tarragona The largest and oldest Roman settlement on the Iberian peninsula, a “Circ Roman,” or chariot stadium that once held 30,000 people, a massive temple, which has since been incorporated into a Romanesque cathedral, a restored amphitheater, and a magnificent aqueduct are all open to visit.
 Start your visit at the Museo Arqueològic to view artifacts discovered in the area.

 Pyrenees of Cataluña Not as wild as the mountains extending to the west, you'll find fortified medieval villages, remote monasteries, and the Parque Nacional d'Aigüestortes with its hiking trails that wind past lakes, waterfalls and and fir forests.
 Some of Spain's best ski resorts are in the Catalonian Pyrenees.